danutavadanei/sapphp/README.md

 // ... connection

-// fm method will check if RfcReadTable is an FunctionModule Interface Class, if so will return a new instance.
+// fm method will check if RfcReadTable is an FunctionModule interface Class, if so will return a new instance.
 $function = $connection->fm('RfcReadTable');

-// Lets do the same thing as before.
+// Let's do the same thing as before.
 $result = $function->table('usr01') // set the query table
 	->where('bname', ['USER', 'USER5']) // add multiple where clause (simulating where in )
 	->orWhere('bname', 'LIKE', 'USER5*') // add custom comparation operator
-	->limit(5) // limit the result to 5
+	->limit(5) // limit the result to 5 rows
-	->get() // perform function call, parse the result and return a Illuminate\Support\Collection object.
+	->get() // perform function call, parse the result and return a \Illuminate\Support\Collection object.
 ;

 print_r($result->toArray());
 ```

-And the result
+And the result:

 ```
 [